-It is a day that suits the Italian streets especially well, given the display of color that it implies.
+It is a day that suits the Italian streets especially well, given the display of color involved.
 I advise you to simply let yourself go and take advantage of this colorful day to take your best photos of Venice.
 In fact, I advise you to take a vaporetto and cruise the canal.
-Many institutional buildings overlook this waterway, so you can enjoy unusual views the rest of the year.
+Many institutional buildings overlook this waterway, so you'll be able to enjoy unusual views the rest of the year.

 Check here for more details on what to see and do on the Grand Canal.

-On January 17 there is an interesting celebration that kicks off the Carnival season: the feast of St. Anthony the Abbot, patron saint of butchers.
-And also of domestic animals and gravediggers.
-On the occasion of this celebration, Venice becomes more lively than usual at this time of the year.
+On January 17th there is an interesting celebration that kicks off the Carnival season: the feast of St. Anthony Abbot, patron saint of butchers (and also of domestic animals and gravediggers).
+On the occasion of this celebration, Venice becomes more lively than usual on these dates.

 In Italy, the January sales (Saldi) are one of the most interesting shopping periods of the year.
 Especially because you can find sales of up to 70%.
 Which, in one of the fashion countries par excellence, is more than relevant.
 The date of the sales is not fixed, but always takes place in January.
 Often immediately after Epiphany.
 If you want to take advantage of your stay in Venice for shopping, I recommend the following places:

-- Fondaco dei Tedeschi: Especially recommended to buy beauty accessories and jewelry.
+- Fondaco dei Tedeschi: especially recommended for beauty accessories and jewelry.